amarula/dyndesign/docs/extended_class_communication.md

     Positional arguments passed to "method_name".<br/><br/>

 - **fallback**: Callable (*Optional*)
-    If "method_name" does not exists at runtime, then a "fallback" function is called with the same arguments passed to "method_name".<br/><br/>
+    If "method_name" does not exist at runtime, then a "fallback" function is called with the same arguments passed to "method_name".<br/><br/>

 - **kwargs** (*Optional*)